Daniel-Mietchen/ideas/sustainability/Global-Call-for-Priorities-for-Science-2020.md

 # 8. Any other comments?

+- These responses are in the public domain and also available via [https://github.com/Daniel-Mietchen/ideas/blob/master/sustainability/Global-Call-for-Priorities-for-Science-2020.md](https://github.com/Daniel-Mietchen/ideas/blob/master/sustainability/Global-Call-for-Priorities-for-Science-2020.md).

+# Notes

 *Consider putting this onto Zenodo.*

-- These responses are in the public domain and also available via [https://github.com/Daniel-Mietchen/ideas/blob/master/sustainability/Global-Call-for-Priorities-for-Science-2020.md](https://github.com/Daniel-Mietchen/ideas/blob/master/sustainability/Global-Call-for-Priorities-for-Science-2020.md).
+- "Intellectual property"
+- "Excellence"
+- "Public participation"
+- circular economy-like spiral of reusability of research outcomes